hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:792856c06f
 ## Identify observational unit

 What is the observational unit in this `police_locals` data frame?
-If you need a reminder, you can enter `head(police_locals)` into the Console to check out the first six rows of the data frame.
+You can view the `police_locals` data frame as an interactive table [here](https://ismayc.github.io/Effective-Data-Storytelling-using-the-tidyverse/police_locals.html).

 *** =instructions
 - Percentage of officers